 Comfort Food Made Easy: 3 Slow-Cooked Soups

-Try these fabulous recipes and enjoy a no-fuss evening curled up with a warm bowl of soup.
+Try these one-pot recipes and enjoy a no-fuss evening savouring a warm bowl of soup.

 1. Apres-ski-style lentil-sausage soup

 This hearty dish is perfect after time spent outdoors, whether it’s a long city walk or a spin a the local ice rink or a cross-country ski trek.
 To up the indulgence factor, pair with fresh black olive or rosemary foccacia bread.